jpco/tinsh/README.md

     - this is connected to compl.c so don't re-invent the wheel
  - `job->bg` is deactivated because background job handling needs to be more robust than just forgetting about the job after the fact
- - builtins aren't right. those things need to be rejiggered before flow can happen.
+ - builtins aren't right. those things need to be rejiggered to support redirection before flow control can happen.
  - string manipulation will need to come at some point soon
  - subtleties
      - masking is not quite right; interactions of ', ", \\
         - and newline! interaction of ' and newline!